Physical Therapist Assistant

 - Submit college transcript including 27 semester hours consisting of three 4 credit laboratory science courses and five 3 credit courses selected from the PTA Pre-Technical Phase curriculum.
 Grades for the eight courses must each be a “C” or better and result in a GPA of at least 2.5.

-- All applicants must take College placement tests in English, Mathematics, and Reading and must place above the developmental level prior to enrolling in PTA courses.
+- All applicants must take College placement assessments in English, Mathematics, and Reading and must place above the developmental level prior to enrolling in PTA courses.

 - Submit official college transcript(s), for credit evaluation, if applicable.

 - Submit a Petition for Admission to for the program’s Technical Phase in January to be considered for the summer class.

 - College transcript including Pre-Technical Phase courses listed under the PTA program of study completed at the time of Petitioning for Admission to the Technical Phase of the PTA Program.

 Note: Enrollment into the Technical Phase of the PTA program is conditioned on successful completion of all the Pre-Technical Phase courses prior to the start of the Technical Phase II courses.
 Due to class size limitations, the College does not guarantee acceptance into or continuous enrollment between the Pre-Technical Phase and Technical Phase courses.

 Students are to familiarize themselves with these essential functions and their associated technical standards and determine whether or not they are able to perform the specified tasks.